What Difficulties are Faced by Self-Taught Programmers?

-- You become your own master and can pace your learning journey as per your convenience.
+- You become your own master and can pace your learning journey at your convenience.

 - In the self-taught approach, you come across and learn several additional skills or concepts as well.

-- By the time you become a self-taught programmer, you really have a good portfolio of projects that subsequently help you for your future career prospects.
+- By the time you become a self-taught programmer, you really have a good portfolio of projects that subsequently help you with your future career prospects.

 Isn’t the path of being a self-taught programmer quite worth it…??